8 Best Tools to Stress Test Your PC (CPU, RAM, GPU, System)

 You power on your new PC and it seems to be working fine, but you want to make sure it’ll also be perfectly fine when the system has Battlefield loaded at the highest settings while streaming to Twitch for hours on hours.

-In order to ensure that there’s no hidden problems, the most important thing to do after buying or building a new PC is to stress test the machine for at least 6 hours to ensure complete stability in the CPU, RAM or GPU.
-Performing stress testing will also help give you an idea of how much room there is for overclocking as well.
+In order to ensure that there’s no hidden problems, the most important thing to do after buying or building a new PC is to stress test the machine for at least 6 hours to ensure the CPU, RAM and GPU are completely stable.
+For those who want additional performance by overclocking, performing stress testing will also help give you an idea of how much thermal headroom is available as well.
 If temperatures are far below thresholds, then overclocking may be an option to improve system performance.

-The purpose of today’s article is to share eight of our favorite tools we use here at CPCR for stress testing everything in your new PC.
+The purpose of today’s article is to share eight of the best tools we use here at CPCR for stress testing everything in a new PC.
 Without further ado, let’s take a look.

 Before stress testing the system, the most important thing to have is some sort of way to measure temperatures of the components in your system.
 While some applications such as AIDA64 or Intel XTU will come with the ability to measure component temperatures, some of the other benchmarks don’t have this ability, which is why it’s important to have something to ensure that Prime95 or Furmark isn’t burning up your brand new components.

 For a list of the best system monitoring tools, check out our guide on some of what we consider to be the best hardware monitoring tools available.

 One of the best free tools to monitor PC component temperatures is HWMonitor.
 HWMonitor has a clean, easy to use interface and will provide real time information such as utilization, temperature, clock speed, and power usage of the onboard components.